 We can arrange for:

-- assistance on stage (due to short term injury or long term condition)
+- assistance on stage (due to injury or disability)

 - wheelchair access.